 David CharlesEnergy Engineer, University of Strathclyde

 David qualified at undergraduate level as an Aerospace Engineer and immediately went on to study a Masters of Science in Renewable Energy Systems and the Environment.
-He now works as Energy Engineer at the University of Strathclyde where he has been for eight years.
-David’s leads in energy efficiency, climate change adaptation and sustainable travel at the University.
+He now works as Head of Climate Action at the University of Strathclyde.
+David leads in energy efficiency, climate change adaptation and sustainable travel at the University.
 David joined the SSN and Steering Group in October 2016.
 Prior to this David was a member of the Environmental Association of Universities and Colleges (EAUC).
 “It was by learning about the wider impact and crucial role that SSN played in the Scottish Public sector that attracted me to joining.
 Since joining I have very much enjoyed getting to know colleagues from across the Scottish Public Sector and hearing about the climate action taking place across the nation during this exciting time of change.”

 Claudia CowieTeam Leader – Sustainability and Climate Change, Aberdeenshire Council